 XX.
-Restrictions, If Any, on the Number of Moves by a Participant Family such requests will only be denied in cases of insufficient funding, per 24CFR 982.314.
+Restrictions, If Any, on the Number of Moves by a Participant Family

+There are no restrictions on the number of moves by a participant HCV family other than those required by HUD regulation.
+In the case of a participant who wishes to port to a higher cost area, such requests will only be denied in cases of insufficient funding, per 24CFR 982.314.
 In such cases, families will be informed of the potential for insufficient funding at the time they request to port their voucher.
 Additionally, the Housing Authority will keep the request to port open for consideration and will notify the family as soon as funding becomes available.